Skip to main content

 Festive

-Polish cheesecake made with twaróg (farmer's cheese), often topped with fruit or crumb topping.
-Staple dessert for special occasions.
+Polish cheesecake built on twaróg, the local farmer's cheese, finished with fruit or a crumb topping.
+It's the dessert that shows up for special occasions.

 vegetarianContains: GlutenContains: DairyContains: Eggs